Sun rising and setting and Yin Yang The Chinese word for sun is Tai Yang太陽. Tai Yang, the sun, pertains to the south. Does

 2. showing how this informs clinical practice

-3. showing how acupuncture should be applied in full respect of its theoretical tenets.
+3. showing how each one of its clinical methods (i.e. acupuncture) should be applied in full respect of its theoretical tenets.

-It is our experience that this critical approach has allowed our students to think and devise any clinical intervention by relying on a reasoned strategy, rather than on the blind application of protocols.
-We are proud that none of our students sees people as ‘walking symptoms’, but strive to see in each and every human being the unique person they are, despite and beyond any symptom.’
+It is our experience that precisely this critical approach has allowed our students to think and devise a clinical intervention by relying on a reasoned strategy, rather than on the blind application of protocols.
+We are proud that most of our students do not see people as ‘walking symptoms’, but strive to see in each and every human being the unique person they are, despite and beyond any pathology.

-Before embarking in the ‘adventure called AOM’, Vita Revelli its founder, had taught Chinese Medicine (Acupuncture, Chinese Pharmacology and Tuina bodywork) in several European countries (UK, Norway, Sweden, Austria, Italy, Switzerland and others) for over 15 years.
-To these days, she remains a public figure in the international TCM scene, as she continues to teach, mainly in the Southern European countries and intervene as a speaker at European congresses.
+To these days, she remains a public figure in the international TCM scene: she continues to teach, mainly in the Southern European countries and intervenes as a speaker at European congresses.

-In order to assure the excellency of AOM, Vita Revelli has called next to her a number of teachers and practitioners with decades of experience in the field of Chinese Medicine and, especially, acupuncture.
+In order to assure AOM’s excellency, Vita Revelli has called next to her a number of professionals with over 15-20 years in the teaching of Chinese Medicine and related tools (acupuncture, Chinese pharmacology, tuina bodywork etc).
+All of them have also decades of clinical work at the side of people in need. of help.
 Not only they are excellent professionals, but also people motivated by the genuine desire to share, rather than by personal gain and ambition.

 Why Study With Us?

-AOM’s training programme strives to match the highest educational standards set by the main European Professional Organisations.
+AOM’s Bachelor level training programme strives to match the highest educational standards set for Chinese Medicine by the main European Professional Organisations.

 We prepare our students to understand thoroughly the medical corpus of Chinese Medicine by covering both classical and modern approaches, with a strong emphasis not only on treatment, but also on prevention.